Mac Contractors Got Left Behind. Here Is What Actually Works in 2026.

 Learning curve.
 Moderate.
 Purpose-built for residential, so the workflow matches how home builders think about projects.
 The recent addition of an AI assistant called Blu helps with onboarding and material lookups.

 The honest take.
 Buildxact is a strong pick if you do exclusively residential work and want integrated estimating.
 The pricing structure is harder to justify for commercial contractors or trade subs.
-At $2,030 a year for Foundation, you are in STACK Standard territory but with a narrower focus.
+At $2,030 a year for Foundation, you are most of the way to a STACK seat but with a narrower focus.
 The mobile apps are useful but limited compared to the browser experience.

 7. Procore Estimating